s3-orchestrator

 func NewReplicator

-NewReplicator creates a Replicator with fleet operations and a metadata store.
+NewReplicator creates a Replicator with fleet operations, write-path placement, and a metadata store.

 func (*Replicator) CleanupOrphan